dayuanxie/dayuanxie.github.io/README.md

-# Repository for Dayuan Xie's academic  website.
+# Repository for Dayuan Xie's Academic  Website.
 This repository utilizes the template from the CrumpLab, which can be found [here]( https://github.com/CrumpLab/LabJournalWebsite).